-NOTE: Data and maps provided by J. David Hulchanksi and Richard Maaranen of the Neighbourhood Change Research Partnership.
-The NCRP is funded through a Partnership Grant from the Social Sciences and Humanities Research Council.
+Data and maps provided by J. David Hulchanski and Richard Maaranen of the Neighbourhood Change Research Partnership.
+The NCRP is funded through a Partnership Grant from the Social Sciences and Humanities Research Council (J. David Hulchanski, Principal Investigator).
+We would like to thank Philippa Campsie, Bruce Newbold, Emily Paradis, Carol Town, and Alan Walks for comments on an earlier draft.